bartekhugo/BHTKeyboardAnimationBlocks/README.md

 Category registers only for those notifications for which there are any blocks set.
 Registering for notifications happens on `viewWillAppear:` method call and unregistering on `viewDidDisappear:` method call.

+If view controller is already visible when setting blocks It will automatically register for those notification or unregister from them when assigning `nil`.

 Installation
 ==========================